A motivic version of the theorem of Fontaine and Wintenberger: Introduction

 such that $Y_0$ is \'etale over the Tate ball $\B^n=\Spa K\langle \upsilon_1,\ldots,\upsilon_n\rangle$ and each $Y_h$ is obtained as the pullback of $Y_0$ by the map $\B^n\ra\B^n$ defined by taking the $p^h$-powers of the coordinates $\upsilon_i\mapsto\upsilon_i^{p^h}$.
 Under such hypotheses (we will actually need slightly stronger conditions on the tower above) we then ``de-perfectoidify'' $\widehat{Y}$ by associating to it $Y_{\bar{h}}$ for a sufficiently big index $\bar{h}$.

 The main technical problem of this construction is to show that it is independent of the choice of the tower, and on the index $\bar{h}$.
 It is also by definition a local procedure, which is not canonically extendable to arbitrary varieties by gluing.
-In order to overcome these obstacles, we use in a crucial way some techniques of approximating maps between spaces up to homotopy which are obtained by a generalization of the implicit function theorem in the non-archimedean setting.
-We also need to introduce a subcategory of adic spaces (in the sense of Huber \cite{huber2}) $\wRigSm$ where to embed both rigid analytic and perfectoid spaces, and adapt the motivic tools to develop homotopy theory on it.
+In order to overcome these obstacles, we use in a crucial way some techniques of approximating maps between spaces up to homotopy, which are obtained by a generalization of the implicit function theorem in the non-archimedean setting.

-The statement above involves only rigid analytic varieties and its proof uses Scholze's theory of perfectoid spaces only in an auxiliary way.
-Nonetheless, we can restate our main result highlighting the role of perfectoid spaces as follows: \begin{thm*} Let $K$ be a perfectoid field and let $\Lambda$ be a $\Q$-algebra.
-There is a monoidal triangulated equivalence of categories